 Next up is the Canaries Creole Pot that takes place on the last Saturday of each month, where bubbling bowls of stock meet the salty seafood of the region.
 Alternatively, hungry travelers can head for the charming seaside town of Dennery Quarter on the east coast, where BBQ fish joins reggae until the early hours.

-What to do in St. Lucia?
+So many things to do in St. Lucia!

 As you can see, there is a lot of things to do in St. Lucia.
 It is impossible to see and do everything on the island during your visit, but you definitely won’t leave disappointed.